 Your Production Timeline

 Preferably, this list will be received no later than 3 business days prior to the shoot start date.
-We are happy to accommodate last-minute talent onboarding, but it is essential that we have a full list of talent prior to their first day on set.
+We are happy to accommodate last-minute talent on-boarding, but it is essential that we have a full list of talent prior to their first day on set.

-NOTE: A rush onboarding fee may apply for any talent requiring new employee onboarding within 24 hours of their expected start date.
+NOTE: A rush on-boarding fee may apply for any talent requiring new employee on-boarding within 24 hours of their expected start date.
 Please refer to the Service Agreement for fee rates and breakdown.

-Approve Quote of Estimated Payroll Costs/Open PO:
+Approve Quote of Estimated Payroll Costs

-We need Producer approval of the estimated payroll costs before we can move forward with onboarding your talent.
+We need Producer approval of the estimated payroll costs before we can move forward with on-boarding your talent.

-Payment of 100% of Estimated Payroll Costs:
+Payment of 100% of Estimated Payroll Costs

-If applicable, once your PO has been received, we will invoice you for 100% of the estimated payroll costs.
+Once you have approved the quote, we will invoice you for 100% of the estimated payroll costs.
 This payment is required by the first day of the project unless otherwise stated.